 These remain important today.
 However, in an increasingly ‘VUCA world’ (see above for definition) an additional set of competencies and themes have evolved for organisational change management experts.
-These are illustrated in the table below:

 Many organisations are responding the ‘VUCA world’ by moving to non-linear, agile change delivery.
 For example, many small and large change programs are using daily stand-ups, visual scoreboards and design thinking in program design and delivery.

 There is also an increasing focus on early consideration of user experience, employee and customer engagement to ensure the process, product or service is fit for purpose and works well.
 As more organisations use ‘human centred design’ to achieve this, there is more acknowledgement of the importance of engaging people throughout the change process – from ideation to co-creation and ultimately, adoption.

 As a result, the role of the Change Manager has also evolved to be a guide, a coach and a facilitator – enabling others in the organisations become change agents and to lead change.